 A row-level BEFORE trigger that does not intend to cause either of these behaviors must be careful to return as its result the same row that was passed in (that is, the NEW row for INSERT and UPDATE triggers, the OLD row for DELETE triggers).

 A row-level INSTEAD OF trigger should either return NULL to indicate that it did not modify any data from the view's underlying base tables, or it should return the view row that was passed in (the NEW row for INSERT and UPDATE operations, or the OLD row for DELETE operations).
 A nonnull return value is used to signal that the trigger performed the necessary data modifications in the view.
 This will cause the count of the number of rows affected by the command to be incremented.
-For INSERT and UPDATE operations, the trigger may modify the NEW row before returning it.
+For INSERT and UPDATE operations only, the trigger may modify the NEW row before returning it.
 This will change the data returned by INSERT RETURNING or UPDATE RETURNING, and is useful when the view will not show exactly the same data that was provided.

 The return value is ignored for row-level triggers fired after an operation, and so they can return NULL.